PrefectHQ/prefect/docs/index.md

 ### Basic coordination

-The code below fetches data on GitHub stars.
-Add the three highlighted lines of code to your functions and you're off to the races.
+The code below fetches data on GitHub stars from a few repositories.
+Add the three highlighted lines of code to your functions and you're off to the races!

 ```python hl_lines="1 5 11"